Contemplating coverage?

 While price is an obvious consideration when shopping for a home warranty, it should be only one of many factors that influence your decision.

 Check that your potential warranty provider has not been accused of fraud or other illegal or unethical practices.
 And know that different states have their own laws and regulations that apply to the home warranty industry.
 You should confirm your potential provider is licensed to operate in your state.
+You can vet these issues by conducting a simple search into each company’s background, crowdsource information for your family and friends, and spending some time on the phone with customer service representatives before making your final choice.

 Finally, the best home warranty company for you should be flexible.
 No two homes are exactly alike.
 No two warranties should be either.
 Take stock of everything in your home that you would like to protect.
 Identify appliances and systems that may still have coverage from a manufacturer’s warranty, builder’s warranty, or other guarantee.
 Your policy should provide coverage only for the items that need it.